-Under federal law, you have the legal right to access abortion counseling and services to terminate a pregnancy.
+Under federal law, you have the legal right to access abortion counseling and services to terminate a pregnancy, although the law in this area is in flux.
 If you are a minor and become pregnant (whether or not from a sexual assault), you have the right to seek an abortion without parental consent through a process called "judicial bypass."
 The right to access an abortion may be limited by how far along you are, so if you are considering your options, it is best to seek additional information as soon as you can.
 For more information on that process and to discuss all of your options, contact a local abortion services provider.
 A list of service providers can be found here: https://prochoiceohio.org/issue/abortion-clinics/